Was Your Secret Superpower Supressed In School?

 RELATED : Do You Have The Courage To Be True To Yourself

 Now there was absolutely no way he could have logically known how he would have been able to achieve his seemingly impossible dream, yet he decided to go for it.

 Dreaming or imagining alone of course as you know is not enough.
 The vital ingredient required to magically bring forth our dreams from the unseen into reality is belief.
 And if it’s a very big dream that you have, being a little crazy also wouldn’t hurt, because you will need to believe in it even if nobody else will.

 It is always important to keep in mind that when people say something can’t be done, they are merely stating their opinions, nothing else.

 They probably wouldn’t know about how the universe operates and the workings of the Law of Attraction.
 If so, they would think twice before saying something can’t be done.

 In life, there are no prizes to be won for being realistic and playing it small, so might as well chase our dreams before we are out of here.
 Have the courage to dream outrageous dreams and of course, believe in them and go for it.

 Because where’s the excitement and magic in life if we are too busy focusing on living logically and realistically?

-For simple & practical tips on how to improve the quality of your life and be happier, enter your email down below to join the mailing list.
+For thought-provoking articles on how to live better and be happier, enter your email below to join the mailing list.